yathAg/FemtoRV_RISCV/README.md

 ## Goals of the Project

-- Implement the RISC32I ISA on a single-core processor with pipelining.
+- Implement the RISC32I ISA on a single-core processor and harden the design using Openlane.
-- Apply the knowledge of computer architecture design and Verilog
+- Apply the knowledge of computer architecture, Verilog and Physical Design.
-- Understand and explore the various toolchains and software required in ASIC and FPGA applications.
+- Understand and explore the various open source toolchains and software required in ASIC and FPGA applications.
 - Implement optimizations for reducing required LUTS and increasing the performance of the core.
-- Use the developed core to implement a flight controller and interface with various sensors and actuators required.

 The work in the repository wouldn't be possible without @BrunoLevy and his work at [BrunoLevy/learn-fpga](https://github.com/BrunoLevy/learn-fpga)
 The project by him provides an excellent step-wise explanation of developing a RISC-V and serves as the base on which this project is created.

-Based on his project, I have optimized it and implemented it on the ARTIX7 35T FPGA using the F4PGA toolchain.
+The project is implemented on the ARTIX7 35T FPGA using the F4PGA toolchain.

 ## Setting up the Required Software